Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading

 \subsection{Ablation Study}

 We present the ablation study of \sys's design.

 \textbf{Effectiveness of expert map search.} One of \sys's key designs is the expert map, which tracks expert selection preferences in fine granularity.
 We evaluate the effectiveness of the expert map against five expert pattern-tracking approaches as follows.
-1) \textbf{Speculate}: speculative prediction used by Mixtral-Offloading~\cite{eliseev2023fast} and ProMoE~\cite{song2024promoe}, 2) \textbf{Hit count}: request-level expert hit count used by MoE-Infinity~\cite{xue2024moe}, 3) \textbf{Map (T)}: expert map with only trajectory similarity search, 4) \textbf{Map (T+S)}: expert map with both trajectory and semantic similarity search, and 5) \textbf{Map (T+S+$\delta$)}: expert map with full features enabled, including trajectory and semantic similarity search (\S\ref{subsec:design-similarity-match}) and dynamic expert selection (\S\ref{subsec:design-expert-prefetch}).
-We implement the above methods in \sys's Expert Map Matcher for a fair comparison.
+1) \textbf{Speculate}: speculative prediction used by Mixtral-Offloading~\cite{eliseev2023fast} and ProMoE~\cite{song2024promoe}, 2) \textbf{Hit count}: request-level expert hit count used by MoE-Infinity~\cite{xue2024moe}, 3) \textbf{Map (T)}: expert map with only trajectory similarity search, 4) \textbf{Map (T+S)}: expert map with both trajectory and semantic similarity search \hanfei{but statically select top-K experts to prefetch}, and 5) \textbf{Map (T+S+$\delta$)}: expert map with full features enabled, including trajectory and semantic similarity search (\S\ref{subsec:design-similarity-search}) and \hanfei{dynamically selecting experts to prefetch} (\S\ref{subsec:design-expert-prefetch}).
+We implement the above methods in \sys's Expert Map Searcher for a fair comparison.
 Figure~\ref{fig:eval-expert-tracking} shows the expert hit rate of the above expert pattern tracking methods.
 Speculative prediction is effective due to the widespread presence of residual connections in Transformer blocks.
 However, its effectiveness decreases drastically as prefetch distance increases~\cite{song2024promoe}.
 The request-level expert activation count has the worst performance due to coarse granularity.
 As features are incrementally restored to \sys's expert map, the expert hit rate gradually increases, demonstrating its effectiveness.

 \textbf{Effectiveness of expert prefetching and caching.} We evaluate \sys's expert prefetching and caching against two caching algorithms: 1) \textbf{\LRU} used by Mixtral-Offloading~\cite{eliseev2023fast} and 2) \textbf{\LFU} used by MoE-Infinity~\cite{xue2024moe}.
 Figure~\ref{fig:eval-prefetch-and-cache} depicts the expert hit rate of \sys and two baselines.
 The results show that \LRU performs poorly in expert offloading scenarios.
 Though \LFU achieves a higher hit rate than \LRU, \sys surpasses both, achieving the highest expert hit rate.